 Residence permits – statistics on authorisations to reside and work

-France, Italy, Spain and Germany issued almost 75 % of the single permits recorded in 2017, giving the right to both reside and work in the EU.
+France, Italy, Germany, Spain and Portugal together issued 75 % of the single permits recorded in 2020, giving the right to both reside and work in the EU to non-EU citizens.

-24 000 highly qualified non-EU workers received an EU Blue Card in 2017, providing them with comprehensive socio-economic rights and a path towards permanent residence in the EU.
+Only 12 000 highly qualified non-EU workers received an EU Blue Card in 2020, the lowest level recorded since 2015, giving them comprehensive socio-economic rights and a path towards permanent residence in the EU.

-The EU Single Permit and EU Blue Card Directives are among several EU directives that have been recently designed to sustain a more flexible migrant admission system while enabling migrant workers to make better use of their skills in the EU labour market.
-Single permit consists of a single application procedure for non-EU citizens, giving them the right to both residence and work, and guaranteeing them a set of rights, whereas EU Blue Card refers to the admissions of highly skilled workers from non-EU countries.
+The EU Single Permit and EU Blue Card Directives are among several EU directives that have been designed to sustain a more flexible migrant admission system while enabling migrant workers to make better use of their skills in the EU labour market.
+The Single Permit consists of a single application procedure for non-EU citizens, giving them the right to both residence and work, while guaranteeing them a set of rights, whereas the EU Blue Card refers to the admission of highly skilled workers from non-EU countries.

-Eurostat presents in this article data related to these two EU directives:
+Eurostat presents data related to these two EU directives in this article: